Prediction of trending topics using ANFIS and deterministic models: Preliminaries

 where $\bar{w_i}$ is the normalized f\/iring strength calculated in the third layer, and $\{p_i,q_i,r_i\}$ are the parameters of this node known as \textbf{consequent parameters}.

 \item \textbf{Layer 5 (output layer)}: the only node of this layer, denoted by $\Sigma$, computes the general output of the network:

 \end{itemize}

 This is not the unique setting of ANFIS, because it is possible to merge the third and fourth layers in order to obtain a four-layer network \cite{bib:neurofuzzy}.
-Moreover, the normalization can be done in the output layer \cite{bib:neurofuzzy}.
-This network can be trained using a hybrid algorithm: the output layer parameters are estimated using least mean squares and the rest of the network is trained using backpropagation \cite{bib:neurofuzzy}.
+From the ANFIS architecture we note that when the values of the premise parameters are fixed, the overall output can be expressed as a linear combination of the consequent parameters.
+Moreover, the weight normalization can be done in the output layer \cite{bib:neurofuzzy}.
+This network can be trained using a hybrid learning algorithm (see \cite[\S 8.5]{bib:neurofuzzy}): the output layer parameters are estimated using least mean squares and the rest of the network is trained using the backpropagation method \cite{bib:neurofuzzy}.
+Indeed, in the forward pass of the hybrid learning algorithm, node outputs go forward until layer~4 and the consequent parameters are identified by the least-square method.
+In the backward pass, the error signals propagate backward and the premise parameters are updated by gradient descent.
+The consequent parameters thus identified are optimal under the condition that the premise parameters are fixed \cite[\S 8.5]{bib:neurofuzzy}).

+For this reason, the hybrid approach converges much faster since it reduces the search space dimensions of the original pure backpropagation method.
+Thus we should always look for the possibility of decomposing the parameter set in the first place.
+For ANFIS, this can be achieved if the MF on the consequent part of each rule is replaced by a piecewise linear approximation with two consequent parameters \cite[\S 12.3]{bib:neurofuzzy}).